 If the unit malfunctions, it must be returned to the factory for evaluation.
 OMEGA's Customer Service Department will issue an Authorized Return (AR) number immediately upon phone or written request.
 Upon examination by OMEGA, if the unit is found to be defective, it will be repaired or replaced at no charge.
 OMEGA's WARRANTY does not apply to defects resulting from any action of the purchaser, including but not limited to mishandling, improper interfacing, operation outside of design limits, improper repair, or unauthorized modification.
-This WARRANTY is VOID if the unit shows evidence of having been damaged as a result of excessive corrosion; or current, heat, moisture or vibration; improper specification; misapplication; misuse or other operating conditions outside of OMEGA's control.
+This WARRANTY is VOID if the unit shows evidence of having been tampered with or shows evidence of having been damaged as a result of excessive corrosion; or current, heat, moisture or vibration; improper specification; misapplication; misuse or other operating conditions outside of OMEGA's control.
 Components in which wear is not warranted, include but are not limited to contact points, fuses, and triacs.